sirgallo/leaderless/Proposal.md

 $$
 \begin{align}
-  &T_R = \text{Redundancy Threshold: the threshold hit or exceeded for the number of redundant copies received to determine that quorum}
+  &T_R = \text{Redundancy Threshold: the threshold hit or exceeded for the number of redundant copies received to determine quorum}
 \end{align}
 $$